prisae/Edi2Mare/README.md

    improve the code, then please go ahead!
 3. `Edi2Mare` was only tested with `*.edi`-files from `ProcMT`, and `*.wln`-files from `WinGLink`.
+4. There are apparently different possible formats for `*.wln`-files.
+At the moment, only two are supported.
+4 header lines are expected for both, and the frequency values must be in the first column.
+Then, Rho XY, Phi XY, Rho YX, and Phi YX are expected either in columns {2, 3, 4, 5} or in columns {3, 5, 7, 9}.
+In the first case, the file must have less than 9 columns.
+This part is fragile.
+If you have an issue with loading `*.wln`-files, have a look at the file `GUI/load_data.m` from line 230 onwards.

 ## Summary